anisbet/pipe/Readme.md

 ```
   -x - Usage message, then exits.
   -L - Output only specified lines, or range of lines.
-  -a - Sum of numeric values in specific columns.
   -A - Displays line numbers or summary of duplicates if '-D' is selected.
-  -c - Count numeric values in specified columns.
   -u - Encode specified columns into URL-safe strings.
   -C - Conditionally test column values.
   -e - Change case of string in column.